ahisky/MacLinuxUtils/README.md

 # Issues
 If you find issues while running the app,please report them in the [issues](https://github.com/datcuandrei/MacLinuxUtils/issues) section.

-# LICENSE
-This project is licensed under the Apache 2.0 license.
-View LICENSE.md to learn more.

 # Attribution
 - MacLinuxUtils's UI would have not been possible without [FlatLaf](https://www.formdev.com/flatlaf/) library.
 - Managing the files was done with the help of [Apache Commons IO](https://commons.apache.org/proper/commons-io/)